BenCoyne/CV/README.md

 #### Creative

 I love to incoporate creativity into my work whenever it is needed.
-Whether it is an out the box solution to a tricky challenge or adding an exciting element to my code to enhance the user experience, I have been told that I excel in applying the intricate touches that can make a project exciting.
-An example of this can be heard in <i>RPG GAME</i>.
+Whether it is an 'out of the box' solution to a tricky challenge or adding an exciting element to my code to enhance the user experience, I have been told that I excel in applying the intricate touches that can make a project come to life.
+An example of this can be heard in <i>A Pinkman's Journey</i>.
 Though not purely a programming issue, I composed original music as well as a variety of sound effects that would be triggered depending on how the game was played.
 This brought a much fuller overall experience to the final project.

 #### Self-Motivated

 Makers Academy is a highly selective 16 week intensive coding bootcamp which has a large focus on self-directed learning.
 This made me an ideal candidate as I enjoy getting stuck into learning new skills to a high level.
 From my first lines of code I knew this was something I wanted to pursue professionally.
-As such I began completing a number of online courses, workbooks and spending most of my fre time studying code.
+As such I began completing a number of online courses, workbooks and spending most of my free time studying code.
 This attitude has helped me to manage the various tasks and challenges of the course.

 #### Quick-Learner

 My degree required that I learn a variety of musical material, new techniques, music technology and occasionally instruments in a very short time frame.
 I believe that I have maintained the ability to learn quickly and demonstrated this throughout Makers.
 Our second Project, <i>MyAce</i>, was built using Ruby on Rails.
 The time-frame for this project was approximatley 10 days and our team had no prior experience using the framework.
 I am pleased to say that I was able to pick Rails up with realtivle ease.
 This allowed me to share my knowlege with my team mates and help to deliver a successful outcome.

 #### Team Player